Estado Novo (Portugal): End of the regime

 By the early 1970s, the Portuguese Colonial War continued to rage on, requiring a steadily increasing budget.
 The Portuguese military was overstretched and there was no political solution or end in sight.
 While the human losses were relatively small, the war as a whole had already entered its second decade.
 The Portuguese ruling regime of Estado Novo faced criticism from the international community and was becoming increasingly isolated.
 It had a profound impact on Portugal – thousands of young men avoided conscription by emigrating illegally, mainly to France and the US.

-The war in the colonies was increasingly unpopular in Portugal itself as the people became weary of war and ulked at its ever-rising expense.
-Many ethnic Portuguese of the African overseas territories were also increasingly willing to accept independence if their economic status could be preserved.
-However, despite the guerrillas' unpredictable and sporadic attacks against targets all over the countryside of the Portuguese African territories, the economies of both Portuguese Angola and Mozambique were booming, cities and towns were expanding and prospering steadily over time, new transportation networks were being opened to link the well-developed and highly urbanised coastal strip with the more remote inland regions, and the number of ethnic European Portuguese migrants from mainland Portugal (the metrópole) increased rapidly since the 1950s (although always as a small minority of each territory's total population).
+The war in the colonies was increasingly unpopular in Portugal itself as the people became weary of war and balked at its ever-rising cost.
+Many ethnic Portuguese in the African overseas territories were also increasingly willing to accept independence if their economic status could be preserved.
+However, despite the guerrillas' unpredictable and sporadic attacks against targets all over the countryside of the Portuguese African territories, the economies of both Portuguese Angola and Mozambique were booming, cities and towns were expanding and prospering steadily over time, new transportation networks were being opened to link the well-developed and highly urbanised coastal strip with the more remote inland regions.
+The number of ethnic European Portuguese migrants from mainland Portugal (the metrópole) increased rapidly since the 1950s (although always as a small minority of each territory's total population).

 Suddenly, after some failed attempts of military rebellion, in April 1974 the Carnation Revolution in Lisbon, organised by left-wing Portuguese military officers – the Armed Forces Movement (MFA), overthrew the Estado Novo regime.
-The military-led coup can be described as the necessary means of bringing back democracy to Portugal, ending the unpopular Colonial War where thousands of Portuguese soldiers had been commissioned, and replacing the authoritarian Estado Novo (New State) regime and its secret police which repressed elemental civil liberties and political freedoms.
-However, the military coup's organisation started as a professional class protest of Portuguese Armed Forces captains against a decree law: the Dec.
+The military-led coup ended the unpopular Colonial War where thousands of Portuguese soldiers had been commissioned, and replaced the authoritarian Estado Novo (New State) regime and its secret police which restricted civil liberties and political freedoms.
+However, the military coup's organisation started as a professional class protest of Portuguese Armed Forces captains against a law: the Dec.
 Lei nº 353/73 of 1973.
 Younger military academy graduates resented a program introduced by Marcello Caetano whereby militia officers who completed a brief training program and had served in the overseas territories' defensive campaigns, could be commissioned at the same rank as military academy graduates.
-Caetano's Portuguese Government had begun the program (which included several other reforms) in order to increase the number of officials employed against the African insurgencies, and at the same time cut down military costs to alleviate an already overburdened government budget.
+Caetano's Portuguese Government had begun the program (which included several other reforms) in order to increase the number of officers employed against the African insurgencies, and at the same time cut down military costs to alleviate an already overburdened government budget.
 After the coup, the MFA-led National Salvation Junta, a military junta, took power.
-Caetano resigned, and was flown under custody to the Madeira Islands where he stayed for a few days.
+Caetano resigned, and was flown under custody to the Madeira islands where he stayed for a few days.
 He then flew to exile in Brazil.
 By 1975 the Portuguese Empire had all but collapsed.